6161726f6e/EditYoutubeMusicPlaylists/README.md

 * function "addAlbumToPl(plId, albumString)" -
 pass in playlistId and album search string to add all songs from that album to a Playlist.

+* function "addPl2PL(plFrom, plTo)" -
+add all songs from a public source playlist to your library playlist. pass in args as strings.

 * function "deleteTrackByTitle(plId, songTitle)" -
 pass in playlistID and songTitle to delete.